Genetic history of Europe: Autosomal DNA

-Modern Europeans are genetically rather homogeneous and derive their ancestry - predominantly to exclusively - from up to five West-Eurasian lineages, in varying degrees.
-Modern Europeans show affinity and continuity to ancient European hunter-gatherers (Western European Hunter-Gatherers, Scandinavian Hunter-Gatherers, and Eastern European Hunter-Gatherers), yet modern Europeans are significantly closer to Middle Easterners than ancient ones, largely explained through the more recent Neolithic Expansion of farmers from Anatolia towards Europe.
-Europeans, compared to Middle Easterners, have less "basal" ancestry (ancestry inferred to have diverged before the diverging of Mesolithic European hunter-gatherers and Ancient North Eurasians, therefore representing deep substructure among West-Eurasians), which is inferred to have arrived with Early European farmers (EEF).
-Europeans contrary have higher Ancient North Eurasian affinity, which is inferred to have arrived with Bronze and Iron Age migrations from Western Siberia.
-Overall, Europeans cluster closely together with Middle Eastern and South-Central Asian populations, followed by Northern African and South Asian populations, while being most distant from Sub-Saharan African (specifically Central/West African) and Eastern Asian populations.
+Like other Eurasian populations, Mesolithic, Neolithic or Bronze Age ancestries are not homogenously distributed in European populations.
+But WHG-related ancestries are highest in present-day individuals from the Baltic States, Belarus, Poland and Russia whilst EHG-related ancestries are highest in Finland and Estonia.
+Steppe-related ancestries are found in high levels in northern Europe, peaking in Ireland, Iceland, Norway and Sweden, but decrease further south, especially in southern Europe, where Neolithic Anatolian-related farmer ancestries dominate.

 Autosomal genetic distances (Fst) based on SNPs (2009)

 The genetic distance between populations is often measured by Fixation index (Fst), based on genetic polymorphism data, such as single-nucleotide polymorphisms (SNPs) or microsatellites.
 Fst is a special case of F-statistics, the concept developed in the 1920s by Sewall Wright.
 Fst is simply the correlation of randomly chosen alleles within the same sub-population relative to that found in the entire population.
 It is often expressed as the proportion of genetic diversity due to allele frequency differences among populations.

 The values range from 0 to 1.
 A zero value implies that the two populations are panmictic, that they are interbreeding freely.
 A value of one would imply that the two populations are completely separate.
 The greater the Fst value, the greater the genetic distance.
-Essentially, these low Fst values suggest that the majority of genetic variation is at the level of individuals within the same population group (~ 85%); whilst belonging to a different population group within same ‘race’/ continent, and even to different racial/ continental groups added a much smaller degree of variation (3–8%; 6–11%, respectively).
+Essentially, these low Fst values suggest that the majority of genetic variation is at the level of individuals within the same population group (~ 85%); whilst belonging to a different population group within same 'race'/ continent, and even to different racial/ continental groups added a much smaller degree of variation (3–8%; 6–11%, respectively).

 CEU – Utah residents with ancestry from Northern and Western Europe.